 Anyway, this power separation is in contrast with commonly discussed USB cables like Belkin, Kimber, Wireworld, which while very nicely made, all pretty much rely on spec.

-This first class of cables, with the separate power run, is comprised of a small class of manufacturers: Locus Design (Axis, Nucleus, Cynosure — but not their Polestar), the RSAD Alethias and Enopias — but not their Poiema), and the Synergistic Research (Tesla Tricon).
-Each of these cables is expensive but oddly similar in price (at lease until RSADs current 30% off promo pricing runs out) at exactly $550 (plus or minus $1) for 1m.
+This first class of cables, with the separate power run, is comprised of a small class of manufacturers: Locus Design (Axis, Nucleus, Cynosure — but not their Polestar), the RSAD Alethias and Enopias — but not their Poiema), and some others.
+All of these cables is expensive but oddly similar in price (at least until RSADs current 30% off promo pricing runs out) at exactly $550 (plus or minus $1) for 1m.

 Interpretation: there *is* an improvement and you don’t need golden ears to hear it.